oguzhantopgul/Vezir-Project/README.md

 Yet Another Linux Virtual Machine for Mobile Application Pentesting and Mobile Malware Analysis.

 Main purpose of the **Vezir** is to provide up-to-date testing environment for mobile security researchers. **Vezir** (*vizier*, chess queen in Turkish) is  based on Ubuntu 14.04 LTS and it is created with VMWare Fusion 6.0.4.
+In order to minimize compatibility issues, Vezir virtual machine is set to use hardware version 8 and therefore it is compatible with
+- ESXi 5.0
+- ESXi 5.1
+- Fusion 4.0
+- Fusion 5.0
+- Fusion 6.0
+- Workstation 8.0
+- Workstation 9.0
+- Workstation 10.0

+virtualization environments

 **Update Status:** Recent update on 17 Sep 2015
 ## Download